 - Family vacation

 Now, rank those goals in a way that’s meaningful to you.
-One metric you might use is how close that goal is on your $Lifeline.
 If you have a house full of teenagers, you might want to measure your monthly savings towards college.
 If you’re turning 60 this year, ramping up your IRA catch-up contributions might be the priority.

 Finally, be realistic about what you can accomplish and what will make you feel satisfied at the end of the year.
 Talk to your financial advisor about whether it will be more effective to spread your savings across 5 or 6 goals, or to really focus on 1 or 2 top priorities.